OpenDSA/OpenDSA/RST/en/Glossary.rst

       reducing the number of special cases that must be programmed for.

+   transducer
+      A machine that takes an input and creates an output.
+      A :term:`Turing Machine` is an example of a transducer.

    transitive
       In set notation, relation :math:`R` is transitive if whenever :math:`aRb` and :math:`bRc`, then :math:`aRc`, for all